-1. Speculative Nature of Investment - This is a speculative offering.
-The purchase of Shares involves a number of significant risk factors and is suitable only for investors who are aware of the risks inherent in mortgage investments and the real estate industry and who have the ability and willingness to accept the risk of the total loss of their invested capital and who have no immediate need for liquidity.

-- 2. Return on Investment There is no assurance that sufficient revenue will be generated by the Issuer from which dividends can be declared by the directors and paid to the investors. - 3.
+- 1. Speculative Nature of Investment This is a speculative offering.
+The purchase of Shares involves a number of significant risk factors and is suitable only for investors who are aware of the risks inherent in mortgage investments and the real estate industry and who have the ability and willingness to accept the risk of the total loss of their invested capital and who have no immediate need for liquidity. - 2.
+Return on Investment There is no assurance that sufficient revenue will be generated by the Issuer from which dividends can be declared by the directors and paid to the investors. - 3.
 No Guaranteed Dividends The dividends in which the investors are entitled to participate are not cumulative and will not be paid unless such dividends have been declared by the directors.
 The directors have the sole discretion as to whether or not any such dividends are declared.
 Therefore, there is no guarantee that dividends payable to shareholders will be declared. - 4.
-No Review by Regulatory Authorities This Offering Memorandum constitutes a private offering of the Shares by the Issuer only in those jurisdictions where and to those persons to whom, they may be lawfully offered for sale under exemptions in applicable securities legislation.
-This Offering Memorandum is not, and under no circumstances is to be construed as a prospectus, advertisement or public offering of these Shares.
+No Review by Regulatory Authorities This Offering Memorandum constitutes a private offering of the Shares by the Issuer only in those jurisdictions where and to those persons to whom they may be lawfully offered for sale under exemptions in applicable securities legislation.
+This Offering Memorandum is not, and under no circumstances is to be, construed as a prospectus, advertisement or public offering of these Shares.
 Subscribers to this Offering Memorandum will not have the benefit of a review of the material by any regulatory authority. - 5.
-Restrictions on the Transfer or Assignment of Shares - The Shares cannot be transferred or assigned, unless such transfer or assignment is approved by the directors and is in compliance with applicable securities laws.
+Restrictions on the Transfer or Assignment of Shares The Shares cannot be transferred or assigned, unless such transfer or assignment is approved by the directors and is in compliance with applicable securities laws.
 The Shares are subject to onerous resale restrictions under applicable securities legislation.
 See "Item 10: Resale Restrictions" regarding resale restrictions applicable to the Shares.
-However, Shares are retractable in certain circumstances.
+However, Shares are redeemable in certain circumstances.
 See "Item 5: Securities Offered". - 6.
-No Market for Shares There is no market through which the Shares may be sold, and the Issuer does not expect that any market will develop pursuant to this offering or in the future.
+No Market for Shares There is no market through which the Shares may be sold and the Issuer does not expect that any market will develop pursuant to this offering or in the future.
 Accordingly, an investment in Shares should only be considered by investors who do not require liquidity. - 7.
-Redemption Liquidity The Shares are redeemable, meaning that investors have the right to require the Issuer to redeem them, upon appropriate advance notice from the investor to the Issuer.
-The different classes of Shares have different redemption dates, as measured from the date on which the investor is issued the Shares to the date on which the investor is entitled to call for their redemption by the Issuer, with the Class B shares having a five year redemption period, the Class D shares have a three year redemption period and the Class F shares a one year redemption period.
-If the investor does not provide the Issuer with the appropriate notice of redemption, the right of redemption is suspended until an additional time period has elapsed.
-See "5.1: Terms of Securities".
+Redemption Liquidity The Shares are redeemable at the request of a holder, meaning that investors have the right to apply to the Issuer to redeem them upon appropriate advance notice from the investor to the Issuer.
+The different series of Shares have different stated "investment periods" varying from five years to one year.
+However, these periods do not represent automatic redemption dates, but rather are descriptive terms corresponding to dividend rates which attach to a particular series of shares.